CMM and CMMI in Software Engineering

 CMMI levels in Software Engineering:

-The Capability Maturity Model uses in assessing how well an organization’s processes.
-It allows to complete and manage new software projects.
+The Capability Maturity Model uses in assessing how well an organization’s processes are.
+It allows one to complete and manage new software projects.

 CMMI in Software Engineering: